madelson/Bits/README.md

 Method | Notes
 -------|------
-HasAnyFlag | whether a value has *any* of the same bits set as another value HasAllFlag | whether a value has *all* of the same bits set as another value Get/Set/Clear/FlipBit | manipulates an individual bit in a value by index ToShortBinaryString | binary representation of a value *without* leading zeros ToLongBinaryString | binary representation of a value *with* leading zeros
+HasAnyFlag | whether a value has *any* of the same bits set as another value HasAllFlags | whether a value has *all* of the same bits set as another value Get/Set/Clear/FlipBit | manipulates an individual bit in a value by index ToShortBinaryString | binary representation of a value *without* leading zeros ToLongBinaryString | binary representation of a value *with* leading zeros